FOSDEM/moderation-docs/README.md

 You can discuss with the speaker if you want, or with someone from the FOSDEM team.

-_How to contact FOSDEM?_

 #### Keeping discussions on topic
 Usually it's sufficient to request that the discussion remains on topic and to remind everybody that Q&A is for questions and not for monologues.

-If that does not help, try messaging the user in private or removing the message.
+If that does not help, try messaging the user in private or flagging the message.

 #### Violations of the CoC
 Any message that violates the [Code of Conduct](https://fosdem.org/2022/practical/conduct/) (abusive, threatening, harassment) must be dealt with immediately.
 You always have the full backing of the FOSDEM staff when taking a decision, so you should not fear taking action when required.